 Work Submitted or in Preparation

-2. Krinks, K., Sengupta, P., & Clark, D. B. (submitted).
+2. Krinks, K., Sengupta, P., & Clark, D. B. (in revision).
 Conceptual change in physics through use of digital games.
-Journal of the Learning
+Journal of the Learning Sciences.

 5. Clark, D. B., Van Eaton, G., & Smith, B. (in preparation).
 Face to face and virtual collaboration in a digital game: Levels of physics thinking.